sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 CPU cores are very limited in number.
 Right now my computer tells me it's running around 500 processes, and I definitely do not have that many CPU cores.
-The ability for the operating system to virtualise the concept of an 'execution unit' and swap them in and out of running on the limited pool CPU cores is one of the foundations of modern computing.
+The ability for the operating system to virtualise the concept of an 'execution unit' and swap them in and out of running on the limited pool of CPU cores is one of the foundations of modern computing.

 The Linux kernel calls these virtual execution units _tasks_.
 Each task encapsulates all the information the kernel needs to swap it in and out of